MananSoni42/Fifa-42/README.md

 # Fifa-42 - Reborn!
-A modern port of a beloved game me and a couple of friends wrote.
+A modern port of a beloved game written by me along with a couple of friends.
+The aim is to bring the original game (written in ANSI C) online.
 I also intend to convert this into a full blown online game along with a realistic AI.

 ## Milestones
-- [ ] Create a basic python port (using PyGame for now)
+- [ ] Create a python port (using PyGame)
   - [x] Set up game environment and Human Agents
-  - [ ] Set up basic (original) AI Agent
+  - [ ] Set up the original AI team
-  - [ ] Create new formations
   - [ ] Calculate stats (possession, shot/pass accuracy)
   - [ ] Implement Pause menu
 - [ ] Convert to a static online game
+  - [ ] Port to JavaScript
+  - [ ] Set up local multiplayer (static - requires only frontend)
+  - [ ] Enable online multiplayer (requires a backend)
-- [ ] Train AI using Reinforcement Learning (super hard)
+- [ ] Train a realistic AI team using Reinforcement Learning (super hard)

 ## Setup
 ### Structure
 ```terminal
 .